 Beauty and Personal Care

 The beauty category continues to outperform overall e-commerce growth in Indonesia.
 Platform-first strategies — brands that have invested in live-stream operations, creator affiliate networks, and platform-specific content production — are significantly outperforming brands that treat e-commerce as a secondary channel to offline distribution.
+The platform picture within beauty is shifting too: Magpie IQ's monthly tracking shows Shopee re-extending its lead over TikTok Shop in beauty and personal care, with the category's GMV gap doubling between January and May 2026.

 Indonesia is the largest consumer electronics e-commerce market in Southeast Asia by volume.
 The category dynamic in electronics is being shaped by premiumisation: unit volume growth is moderate, but average selling prices are rising as Indonesian consumers trade up within category.
 Major appliances — refrigerators, washing machines — are showing particularly strong value growth relative to unit growth.